Introduction to Community Care

 10.1.2 What counts as capital?

 Capital can take many forms and the legislation and regulations give no useful definition of what it includes.
+However, CRAG does provide examples of different types of capital a resident may have and how this capital is to be treated for the purposes of her/his financial assessment.

 Capital includes a person's home and any land or property owned by her/him although there are circumstances where the value of a home can be ignored.
 These are discussed below.